enindu/palette/README.md

 - Supports 4 text formats and 32 text colors including foreground and background colors.
 - You can set output writer.
 Writer must implements `palette.Writer`, which is an alias to `io.Writer` interface.
 Default writer is `palette.WriterRegular`, which is also an alias to `os.Stdout`.
-- You can set text length to use `palette.Printer` configurations.
-Default length is 0, which means entire text will be used by `palette.Printer` configurations.
 - You can chain everything in one line using setters.

 See usage for more information.